Our School's Emergency Response Plan

 Shelter in Place: This procedure would be used if there were a danger from outside the school, such as a chemical spill or tornado.
 If this were to happen, students and staff would be alerted via the PA system and they would follow the practiced procedure inside the school so that we can ensure everyone is kept safe during the crisis.
 Please be aware that if a parent is in the building during this, they will also be asked to follow safety procedures.

 Evacuation: This procedure would be used in an extreme emergency situation.
-An evacuation would mean that the staff and students would move quickly to a secure location other than the school campus.
+An evacuation would mean that the students and staff would move quickly to a secure location other than the school campus.
 This type of drill is practiced to keep students aware of what to do in an emergency that requires them to exit the school.

 Please check back from time to time on our web page to check and see if we have made updates to procedures, such as the parent pick up process, if we ever need to dismiss from an off-site location.